enzolutions/backbone.drupal/README.md

 ##Cross-origin

-Using [CORS](http://enzolutions.com/articles/2014/05/31/what-is-cross-origin-resource-sharing-cors/) we can use Drupal as Backend Server in a Domain i.e **backend.com** and user a Backbone/Marionette App as Front End server in other domain i.e **frontend.com**.
+Using [CORS](http://enzolutions.com/articles/2014/05/31/what-is-cross-origin-resource-sharing-cors/) we can use Drupal as Backend Server in a Domain i.e **backend.com** and use for instance a Backbone/Marionette App as Front End server in other domain i.e **frontend.com**.

 ### Drupal 8